Gene Hunt: Series 3

-During the first episode, it is revealed that following Hunt's accidental shooting of Alex Drake, he was accused of attempted murder and fled to the Costa Brava and Isle of Wight for three months.
+The first episode begins with Hunt emerging from hiding after shooting Alex Drake, as he was accused of attempted murder and fled to the Costa Brava and Isle of Wight for three months.
 After waking Drake from her comatose state, Hunt is suspended by Jim Keats (Daniel Mays), from the Discipline and Complaints Department (D&C), sent to assess Fenchurch East CID in the wake of Drake's shooting and as part of Operation Countryman.
-Keats unofficially assures Hunt's team that he will file a good report about them, before privately telling Hunt that he "hates him", "knows what he did three years ago" and will "dismantle the station around him".
+Keats unofficially assures Hunt's team that he will file a good report about them, before privately telling Hunt he intends to destroy him.

-Also, the nature of Sam Tyler's death is raised by Drake and Keats.
-Drake conducts an unofficial investigation into the events and requests old witness statements and reports on Tyler's death along with the leather jacket Tyler was seen wearing during Life on Mars.
-Drake later finds Hunt burning the files and jacket.
-As well as this, Drake is haunted by a police officer with injuries to his face and finds a picture of the officer taken earlier without injuries in Hunt's desk.
+Hunt becomes frustrated with Drake over her renewed interest in Sam Tyler's death.
+Encouraged by Keats, Drake conducts an unofficial investigation into the events, requesting old witness statements and reports of the supposed car accident, along with the leather jacket Tyler was seen wearing during Life on Mars.
+Hunt soon burns the files and jacket, cryptically warning Drake to forget her search for certainty and take a leap of faith.
+Hunt remains unaware Drake is being haunted by a uniformed police officer with a mutilated face, and she later becomes alarmed when she finds a picture of the officer taken earlier without injuries in Hunt's desk, along with an undeveloped roll of film.

-In Episode 6, Hunt leads a riot control unit into the HM Prison Fenchurch, to quell a major riot.
-However, the overwhelmed officers are forced to retreat, and, in the confusion, Sergeant Viv James is captured by the rioters.
-Hunt later sends Ray and Chris in undercover as reporters, but they are exposed, and also captured.
-The orchestrator of the riot, Jason Sachs, consequently ties Ray, Chris and Viv to an electrified metal wall, which will be activated as a riot control unit led by Keats storms into the building to rescue the hostages.
-A prisoner who escaped during the chaos, Paul Thordy, reveals that Viv actually supplied Sachs with a firearm.
-Gene and Alex then turn off the electrics in the building, saving Chris and Ray.
-After freeing them, Gene pursues Sachs, who has taken Viv hostage: Sachs then fatally shoots Viv, who is discovered by Keats, and dies, much to the devastation of a distraught Gene, who blames himself for Viv's death.
-Sachs is shot dead by Gene.
+During Episode 6, Sergeant Viv James is taken hostage during a riot at HM Prison Fenchurch, having attempted to cut a deal with the riot leader to protect his incarcerated nephew.
+Viv is shot during the final rescue attempt and is discovered by Keats, before dying just as Gene reaches them.
+Hunt is devastated by the death, which casts a shadow over the team.
+As Drake senses their time is running out, she asks Hunt on a dinner date, in which she asks him whether he killed Sam Tyler.
+Hunt explains he helped Sam fake his death, but refuses to elaborate about what happened afterwards, again offering a veiled warning about faith.

-During the penultimate episode, Drake asks Hunt if he killed Sam Tyler, with Hunt explaining that Tyler had been acting "weird" and asked for Hunt's help in faking his own death.
-However, the vision that Drake has of the police officer with injuries to the side of his face is connected to Tyler's presumed death, and a roll of undeveloped film apparently reveals where the policeman is supposedly buried.
-Along with this, Shaz, Ray and Chris all have visions of stars, as if looking up at the sky, and hear strange voices as described by Chris as Nelson (Tony Marshall), the publican from Life on Mars, asking him what he would like to drink.
+The date is later interrupted by Keats, who hands Drake the photos he developed from the roll of film.
+Amongst several pictures of Tyler and various scenes from Life on Mars is a picture of the grave where the dead police officer haunting Drake is buried.
+Believing this grave to be Tyler's, an mistrustful Drake walks out on Hunt.
+At the same time, Shaz, Ray and Chris are confronted with visions of stars, as if looking up at the sky, and hear strange voices as described by Chris as Nelson (Tony Marshall), the publican from Life on Mars, asking him what he would like to drink.